hyperledger-labs/orion-server/docs/getting-started/transactions/curl/dbtx.md

 }' | jq .
 ```

-The signature field contains the admin's
-signature on the payload and is computed using the `signer` utility as shown below:
+The signature field contains the admin's signature on the payload.
+It's computed using the `signer` utility as shown below:

 ```shell
 ./bin/signer -privatekey=deployment/sample/crypto/admin/admin.key \
     -data='{"user_id":"admin","tx_id":"1b6d6414-9b58-45d0-6723-1e31712add71","create_dbs":["db8"],"dbs_index":{"db8":{"attribute_and_type":{"attr1":2,"attr2":0,"attr3":1}}}}'
 ```

-The `payload` of the database administration transaction must contain a `"user_id"` who submits the transaction, `"tx_id"` to
-uniquely identify this transaction, a list of dbs to be created in a `"create_dbs"`, index definition for the database `db8`
-as shown in the above cURL command.
+The `payload` of the database administration transaction must contain a `"user_id"` that submits the transaction, a `"tx_id"` to uniquely identify this transaction, a list of dbs to be created in `"create_dbs"`, and an index definition for the database `db8` as shown in the above cURL command.

-Only indexed fields in a JSON document can be queried using JSON query.
-In the above transaction, the field named `attr1`,
-`attr2`, and `attr3` are asked to be indexed for JSON values stored in the database `db8`.
-This enables JSON queries using
-these indexed fields.
-For more clarity refer to query [examples]
+Only indexed fields in a JSON document can be queried using a JSON query.
+In the above transaction, the field named `attr1`, `attr2`, and `attr3` are asked to be indexed for JSON values stored in the database `db8`.
+This enables JSON queries using these indexed fields.
+For more details, refer to the query [examples].

-## 3) Deletion of Databases
+## 3) Delete Databases

 We can delete an existing database by issuing a database administration transaction.
 Note that the database to be deleted should exist in the node.
 Otherwise, the transaction would be marked invalid.

 ### 3.1) Delete databases named db1 and db2